 - Ease of use

 - Limited customer support

 Google Analytics Overview

 Google Analytics is a web analytics tool provided by Google that tracks and reports website traffic.
 The platform offers valuable insights to help website owners and operators improve their online visibility and performance.
-It also provides insight into many other aspects of website traffic and behavior, such as where users are coming from, what devices they use, what pages they visit, and how long they stay on the site.
+It also provides insight into many other aspects of website organic traffic and behavior, such as where users are coming from, what devices they use, what pages they visit, and how long they stay on the site.

 The platform has undergone several updates and is currently on its fourth version, GA4.
 GA4 is a big departure from the previous versions of Google Analytics (Universal Analytics).
 The updated version boasts notable features such as integration with BigQuerry, a data warehouse for analytics, and a focus on machine learning.

-GA4 introduces a new data model that combines privacy, predictions, customizability, conversion, and attribution data.
+GA4 introduces a new Google Analytics data model that combines privacy, predictions, customizability, conversion, and attribution data.
 Though Google will eventually phase out Universal Analytics, it continues to collect data and offers support for those who haven’t made the switch to GA4.